jmarkstevens/ReactPatterns/React.14.Common/Tooltip/README.md

-# ReactPatterns 1.3 Common RangeAndTooltip
+# ReactPatterns .14 Common Tooltip

-Range slider and tooltip components.
+A tooltip component.

 # Acknowlegements

-https://github.com/xeodou/react-range-slider was the basis for jRangeSlider. http://codepen.io/mihalik/pen/otcHA was the starting point for jTooltip.
+http://codepen.io/mihalik/pen/otcHA was the starting point for jTooltip.